2016 Davao City bombing: Suspected perpetrators

-The Islamist militant group Abu Sayyaf, through its spokesman, reportedly claimed responsibility for the alleged bombing as it called on the mujahideen in the country to unite against the Armed Forces of the Philippines.
-The group later denied the reports by saying that it was their allies, the Daulat Ul-Islamiya responsible for the explosion saying that the Daulat's actions was to sympathize with the Abu Sayyaf.
-Its spokesman said that the attacks will not stop unless Duterte were to adopt the hadith as law of the country and he himself seek conversion to Islam.
+Abu Sayyaf, through its spokesman, reportedly claimed responsibility for the alleged bombing as it called on the mujahideen in the country to unite against the Armed Forces of the Philippines.
+The group later denied the reports by saying that it was their allies, the Daulat Ul-Islamiya responsible for the explosion saying that the Daulat's actions was to sympathize with Abu Sayyaf.
+Its spokesman said that the attacks will not stop unless President Rodrigo Duterte adopted the hadith as law of the country and he himself seek convert to Islam.

-Before the attack, the terrorist group reportedly vowed retaliation against the Philippine government for launching a major offensive against it recently in Sulu.
+Before the attack, the group reportedly vowed retaliation against the Philippine government for launching a major offensive against it recently in Sulu.

-The City Government of Davao has offered 3 million pesos bounty for the eventual arrest of the perpetrators.
-Two million pesos will be given for those who can give information on the whereabouts of the bombing suspects, while another 1 million pesos will be given for those who can arrest and bring the suspects to the authorities.
+The Davao City Government offered a 3 million peso-reward for the eventual arrest of the perpetrators.
+Two million pesos was to be given for those who can give information on the whereabouts of the bombing suspects, while another 1 million pesos was to be given for those who can arrest and bring the suspects to the authorities.

 Individuals

-The Philippine National Police's investigation remarked the similarities of the IED used in the bombing to the one used by Abdul Manap Mentang at the 2005 Valentine's Day bombings which was also detonated at the night market.
-Like in the 2005 bombings, the 2016 bombings used an IED is a mortar shell and fitted with a remote detonator.
-This finding caused the police to suspect that Mentang, who was at large at the time of the explosion, may be directly involved in the 2016 bombings.
+The Philippine National Police's investigation remarked the similarities of the IED used in the bombing of the night market at the 2005 Valentine's Day bombings.
+Like in 2005, the 2016 bombings used an IED composed of a mortar shell fitted with a remote detonator.
+This finding caused the police to suspect that Abdul Manap Mentang, who was suspected on responsibility for the 2005 blasts, may be directly involved in the 2016 bombings.

 As of 5 September, the PNP had three "persons of interest" in connection with the bombings based from testimonies from witnesses.
-One of these three persons is a medium-built male in his 40s who was seen leaving a bag under a massage table.
+One of them was a medium-built male in his 40s who was seen leaving a bag under a massage table.
 The two other persons of interest are female.